ibpsa/modelica-working-group/index.md

 The main task, which is highlighted in the proposal [workplan](https://github.com/ibpsa/modelica-working-group/blob/main/reports/2023-proposal-approved/build/latex/ibpsa_modelica.pdf), is the continuation of IBPSAProject 1 Work Package 1.1 "Modelica library development" under the new name of "Modelica Working Group".

-This work package will develop a free open-source library of Modelica models for design and operation of building and community energy and control systems with associated documentation for new and experienced users.
+This working group develops the free open-source Modelica IBPSA Library (<a href="https://github.com/ibpsa/modelica-ibpsa">github.com/ibpsa/modelica-ibpsa</a>), which is a library of models for the design and operation of building and community energy and control systems.
-The library is being developed through the further development of the Modelica IBPSA Library (<a href="https://github.com/ibpsa/modelica-ibpsa">github.com/ibpsa/modelica-ibpsa</a>), a library which is used as the core of the four Modelica libraries:
+The Modelica IBPSA Library is used as the core of the four Modelica libraries:
 <ul>
 <li>
  <a href="https://github.com/RWTH-EBC/AixLib">AixLib </a>,